 Applications from students for exceptions to academic regulations or related matters should be submitted by the student through a service request.

-Students may submit service requests through their Student Center under “Research Activities”.
+Students may submit service requests through their Student Center under “Graduate Service Requests”.
 As some requests may be time sensitive, it is the student’s responsibility to ensure that they are aware of all deadlines and regulations.

 Service requests require supporting documentation in order to be evaluated.
 Failure to provide supporting documentation will result in the refusal of a request.